 Carol Graham suggests that “Flexible work time and retirement options are a potential solution for the challenges of unemployment, aging populations, and unsustainable pensions systems around the world.”
 She says that “While the potential transaction costs of such arrangements, as well as their feasibility in more precarious labor markets, are concerns, policies that support more flexible labor market arrangements, including incentives for job-sharing and remaining in the labor force after retirement age, can help overcome these problems.”

-Read more from IZA World of Labor on retirement and late-life work.
+Read more from IZA World of Labor on the aging workforce and pensions reform.